Nivash8098/Human-Resource-Management-odoo-/README.md

 🧩 More HR workflow integrations

+---

-🎯 Project Vision
+## 🎯 Project Vision

-Dayflow aims to make HR operations simpler, more transparent, and easier to manage by combining everyday workforce workflows into a single platform.
+Nexora aims to make HR operations simpler, more transparent, and easier to manage by combining everyday workforce workflows into a single platform.

-Instead of treating attendance, leave, payroll, employee information, documents, and reports as separate systems, Dayflow brings them together into one connected experience.
+Instead of treating attendance, leave, payroll, employee information, documents, and reports as separate systems, **Nexora** brings them together into one connected experience.

-Dayflow — One workspace for the entire workday.
+**Nexora — Every workday, perfectly aligned.**

+---

-📄 License
+## 📄 License

 This project is developed as a team project for educational, demonstration, and hackathon purposes.

+---

-⭐ Support the Project
+## ⭐ Support the Project

-If you find Dayflow useful or interesting:
+If you find Nexora useful or interesting:

 ⭐ Star the repository